-

 What are the reporting/notification/filing requirements applicable to an incentive plan?

-Information to be given to the market on the allocation of financial instruments to company representatives, employees or collaborators are referred to by article 114-bis of Legislative Decree no. 58/1998 (in Italian abbreviated as TUF, meaning Consolidated text of the provisions on financial intermediation).
-It provides the following:
+Securities Law (TUF): Information to be given to the market on the allocation of financial instruments to company representatives, employees, or collaborators is governed by Article 114-bis of Legislative Decree no. 58/1998 (TUF).

 -